Law practice optimization: Marketing

 LPO marketing may comprise both the development and the marketing of Internet presence for the law firm.
 If the law firm has yet to possess its own website, then the LPO company will take care of the purchasing of a domain name, the creation of a suitable website and finally the internet marketing of the website through various channels, including social media channels such as Facebook and Twitter.

 Vertical channels are also investigated, including online lawyer directories.
 The law firm can expect to receive documented strategies and training from the LPO company so that the law firm's web site can maximize its online exposure and ultimately be found by potential clients looking for its services.

 Implementing a law firm digital marketing strategy can take several months, and it is difficult to define when traffic will improve as a result of the strategy.
 It may take many months after implementation for SEO to generate significant improvements in traffic."Depending on how competitive your niche is, generally speaking, a year should be enough to have you in position or have you very close to being on page one for your money term", stated Laurence P. Banville, Esq.

-The future of Law Practice Optimization

-Many law firms, large and small have seen the transition from solely paper based practices to dependence on technology to the point of in-house IT departments becoming integral components of their businesses.
-Similarly it may not be uncommon to see full-time LPO consultants and departments sharing equally important roles in tomorrows law firms.

-With the increased efficiency of the law firm and the lowered costs to the firms clients, LPO promises to be the most cost-effective method for law firms to survive any economic downturn.